pragma-/pbot/doc/VirtualMachine.md

 access.

 Let's make sure the PBot VM Guest server is listening for and can execute commands.
 The `vm-exec` command allows you to send commands from the shell.
-Change your currect working directory to `applets/pbot-vm/host/bin` and run the `vm-exec` command:
+Change your current working directory to `applets/pbot-vm/host/bin` and run the `vm-exec` command:

     host$ cd applets/pbot-vm/host/bin